MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 Now that the WebView plugin for Unity is installed and imported, set up the WebView2 prefab in your Unity scene, as follows:

-1. In the Unity Editor, navigate to the **Project** window and find the WebView2 prefab by going to `Packages > Microsoft Mixed Reality WebView > Runtime > Prefab`.
+1. In the Unity Editor, navigate to the **Project** window, and then find the WebView2 prefab by going to **Packages** > **Microsoft Mixed Reality WebView** > **Runtime** > **Prefab**.

-1. Drag and drop the WebView2 prefab into your scene.
+1. Drag the WebView2 prefab into your scene.

-1. With the WebView2 prefab selected in the **Hierarchy** window, move it to a suitable starting location within the scene, ensuring it is in view of the default camera.
+1. With the WebView2 prefab selected in the **Hierarchy** window, move it to a suitable starting location within the scene, making sure it's in view of the default camera.

-1. In the **Inspector** window, you can change the initial URL loaded by the WebView2 prefab.
-To do this, locate the "Current URL" property and enter the desired URL.
-By default, the prefab loads `https://www.microsoft.com`.
+1. In the **Inspector** window, you can change the initial URL that's loaded by the WebView2 prefab.
+To do this, locate the **Current URL** text box, and then enter the desired URL.
+By default, the prefab loads `https://www.microsoft.com`:

 ![The Current URL input field for WebView prefab in Unity's Inspector](./hololens2-images/unity_inspector_change_url.png)